Amsterdam Light Festival, on water and on land

 Amsterdam Light Festival Tickets

-Artists, architects and light designers from around the world create fantastic installations alongside two different routes.
+Artists, architects and light designers from around the world create fantastic installations in two different exhibitions, one on water and one on land.

 All art installations can be seen free of charge, but the Water Colors route is best seen from a tour boat.